From Nigel's Kitchen Table

 • QUANTITY: 40 pieces

-• TIME: 58 minutes, includes 30 minutes proving.
+• TIME: 58 minutes, including 30 minutes proving.

 INGREDIENTS

-For this Hungarian wild garlic scones recipe all you need are these ingredients:
+For this Hungarian wild garlic scones recipe, all you need are these ingredients:

 • Wild garlic